filakhtov/gentoo-use-docs/sys-libs/pam.md

 If the flag is enabled all produced libraries will be installed into the `/lib` directory, instead of the `/usr/lib` directory, so that they are available during the early boot when the `/usr` partition is not yet mounted.

 This flag is necessary to boot the system that has separated `/usr` partition, but otherwise can be safely disabled.

-### static-libs

-Pass the `--enable-static` option to the configure script.
-Build and install a statically linked version of all the libraries, including `libpam`, `libpamc` and `libpam_misc`, as well as various modules, such as `pam_unix`, `pam_wheel`, `pam_nologin` and so on.

-This flag should only ever be enabled if there is an explicit need for the statically linked libraries.